buildtesters/buildtest/docs/command_line_tutorial.rst

 The ``buildtest rt summary`` can be useful if you want to summary of report file.

-buildtest supports paging support with ``buildtest rt`` which can be useful when you have lots of tests.
+Buildtest supports paging support with ``buildtest rt`` which can be useful when you have lots of tests.
 To enable pagination you can run::

     buildtest rt --pager